 A similar situation exists in schools, with children gathering together during the day and separating at night.
 The problem is compounded by a child’s still-developing hygiene skills, increasing the risk of spreading pathogens.

 Air sterilization using UV light is known, generally installed within the air handler of a central HVAC system.
-Given its central, hidden location, air is only sanitized after it has been drawn in and passed by the light.
+Given its central, hidden location, the air is only sanitized after it has been drawn in and passed by the light.
 With the standard of four air changes per hour, contaminated air waits at least fifteen minutes to be sterilized, and this measurement ignores the circulation dead zones where air fails to be drawn into the HVAC system.

-Fifteen minutes is ample time for passing a virus from one worker to another, thus creating a need for sterilization of air around users.
+Fifteen minutes is ample time to pass a virus from one worker to another, thus creating a need for sterilization of air around users.

 The appeal of adding a sterilization system to an office is increased when it can accomplish multiple purposes, for example, data communication.

-With the rise of flexible office spaces, and the increasing speeds of data communication, there is a concurrent need for the wireless transmission of data while avoiding the already-crowded wireless spectrum.
+With the rise of flexible office spaces, and the increasing speeds of data communication, there is a concurrent need for the wireless transmission of data while avoiding the already-crowded radio-frequency spectrum.

 What is needed is a system for communicating data using light, the light acting to sanitize an occupied space.